raysan5/challenges/02_challenge_dungeon2d/README.md

 void InitWindow(int screenWidth, int screenHeight);         // Initialize window using GLFW3 void CloseWindow(void);                                     // Close window
 ```

+### Lesson 02: Graphics Device initialization

+*Lesson code file to review: [02_dungeon_game_window.c](lessons/02_dungeon_game_graphics.c)*

+In this lesson we will learn how to initialize the graphic device context to be able to access and control the GPU.
+We will use two great auxiliar libraries:

+  - [rlgl](https://github.com/raysan5/raylib/blob/develop/src/rlgl.h) - Simple library to manage graphic device and the underlying OpenGL layer.
+  - [glad](https://github.com/Dav1dde/glad) -  Library to manage OpenGL extensions loading.

+rlgl is a very thin layer (wrapper) over OpenGL that simplyfies its usage to a immediate-mode programming style, it means, just defining vertex in a very direct mode to draw elements on the screen.
+OpenGL 1.1 just worked that way and it was very intuitive to the user but since OpenGL 2.1 that working mode became deprecated and replaced by a more complex (and efficient) way of working, using shaders. rlgl allows programming in an immediate mode style over any OpenGL version, it just takes care internally of vertex buffers filling and setting things up simplifying graphics programming to the user without losing the power of newer OpenGL versions.

+More details on the utility of rlgl intermediate layer can be found [here](https://github.com/raysan5/raylib/wiki/OpenGL-Graphic-API).

 **Graphic Device initialization**

 Once the window is created with the correct configuration for the desired graphic device context (in our case, OpenGL 3.3 Core profile), we need to initialize any required OpenGL extensión and initialize some context configuration parameters.